darsain/fs-extended/README.md

 ### fs.listDirs(dir, [options], callback);

 List all directories inside a directory.
-Supports filtering and recursive listing.

 - **dir** `String` Path to a directory.
 - **[options]** `Object` Object with options: